xanxer6rB/forge-kasm/README.md

 # forge-kasmvnc
 Play forge-gui-desktop in a docker container using KasmVNC

-The docker-compose file was built, ran/tested, and exported from a Zimaboard 832 running casaos.
+The docker-compose file was built, ran/tested, and exported from a Zimaboard 832

-You do not need casaos to use this, just docker and docker-compose
+Has been tested on linux based systems so far.

 # Build and create kasmVNC container